seiyaku

 There are a few other Pagan goddesses and gods that manifest themselves as dolphin, fish or other sea creature, and most seem to be connected with sexuality.
 The oval outline of a fish was compared to the shape of the womb, and both 'fish' and 'womb' homophonously shared the ancient Greek word delphos.
 (See also Dolphin Cross.)

 My older brother told me when I was a ten-year old boy, quite upset that a pretty girl at school had declined an invitation to my birthday party; "Don't be sad," he said, "there are many more fish in the sea."
-Now I wonder if he'd been reading Dr Irman's book explaining the fish as a symbol of female sexuality.
+It sounds like he'd been reading Dr Irman's book explaining the fish as a symbol of female sexuality.

 (See also Christian fish symbol)